rickchristie/carrot-old/README.markdown

 -------

 This framework uses a modifed version of [Fabien Potencier's sample dependency injection container code](http://www.slideshare.net/fabpot/dependency-injection-with-php-53).
 If you haven't already, make sure you read the slides, it's awesome!
-It also borrows many ideas from Symfony and Zend Framework.
+This framework also borrows many ideas from Symfony and Zend Framework.

 Special Thanks
 --------------

 [The people at Stack Overflow PHP chat](http://chat.stackoverflow.com/rooms/11/php), especially
-@Gordon, @edorian, @ircmaxell, @markus, @zerkms - for their help, criticisms, and guidance.
+@Gordon, @edorian, @ircmaxell, @markus, @zerkms - for their help and criticisms.